ringcentral/ringcentral-javascript/README.md

 use brackets for all control constructs like ```if```, ```else```, ```try```, ```for```, ```while```.
 Even for one liners

 > Reason: using brackets makes code as predictable as possible.
 It avoid bugs caused to forgotten bracket by misprint.
-Also it's don't require developer to add/remove brackets when body of construct transform to multi lines from one line and vice versa.
+Also it's don't require developer to add/remove brackets when body of construct transform from one line to multi-line form and vice versa.
 It makes diffs more clear.

 ```javascript
 // BAD